 US Customs Bond Crackdown 2026: Is Your Import Bond Still Valid?

-If you are an Amazon FBA seller or B2B importer using a shared customs bond through your freight forwarder or clearance agent, your next shipment could be the one that gets stuck.
-This guide covers what is happening, why surety code 036 is now ground zero, and the three steps you need to take before your cargo leaves port.
+If you are an Amazon FBA seller or B2B importer using a shared CBP bond through your freight forwarder or clearance agent, your next shipment could be the one that gets stuck.
+This guide covers what is happening, why multiple surety codes are now under intensive review, and the three steps you need to take before your cargo leaves port.

 What's Happening: The 2026 US Customs Bond Purge